 ALASKAN NATIVE CORPORATION (ANC) – “Alaskan Native Corporation” means any Regional Corporation, Village Corporation, Urban Corporation, or Group Corporation organized under the laws of the State of Alaska in accordance with the Alaska Native Claims Settlement Act, as amended (43 U.S.C.
-1602, et seq), and which is considered a minority and economically disadvantaged concern under the criteria at 43 U.S.C.
+1601, et seq), and which is considered a minority and economically disadvantaged concern under the criteria at 43 U.S.C.
 1626(e) (1).
 This definition also includes ANC direct and indirect subsidiary corporations, joint ventures, and partnerships that meet the requirements of 43 U.S.C.
 1626(e) (2).

 INDIAN TRIBE – “Indian Tribe” means any Indian tribe, band, group, pueblo, or community, including native villages and native groups (including corporations organized by Kenai, Juneau, Sitka, and Kodiak) as defined in the Alaska Native Claims Settlement Act (43 U.S.C.A 1601, et seq.), that is recognized by the Federal Government as eligible for services from the Bureau of Indian Affairs in accordance with 25 U.S.C.
 1452 (c ).
+This definition also includes Indian-owned economic enterprises that meet the requirements of 25 U.S.C.
+1452(e).

 NON-PROFIT ORGANIZATION